DAA asked IDA to make planning submission on runway restrictions

 Note of thanks

-A couple of days later, DAA’s Mr Philips emailed his IDA counterpart Mr Shanahan a personal note of thanks.
+A couple of days later the DAA’s Mr Philips emailed his IDA counterpart Mr Shanahan a personal note of thanks.

 “A huge thank you for your support on Dublin Airport’s North Runway,” he wrote.
 “Your submission is excellent – really strong.
 We’re most grateful.”